 Prospective HDA homeowners apply for homes through HDA because they are in need of better housing.
 Often, they are looking to leave a current housing situation, which can be anything from not being able to afford rent or a current monthly house payment, having a home that has fallen into disrepair, the desire to have a stick-built house instead of a mobile home, or the need for a home that allows for aging in place or for more safety due to a disability.
 Of course, the reasons for needing an affordable home are not limited to these examples, and in some instances, none of these things apply.
 Sometimes, a new, affordable home is simply the dream.

-Unfortunately, not every low-income person or family who applies will qualify for our program.
+Unfortunately, not every low-income person or family who reaches out to us will qualify for our program.
 That’s because our program is funded by state and federal programs that each have their own guidelines for qualifying that must be met.
 We try, in every way possible, to work with each individual or family to help them qualify and meet the requirements.

 Let’s take a closer look at each of our qualifications.